Tushar-Pathak/Algorithms/README.md

 # Algorithms

-A set of algorithms implemented in C++
+Lowest Common Algorithm of two nodes in binary tree implemented in C++.